Lurkars/esp-ena/README.md

 ### Hardware Required

-For base functionality just an ESP32 is required.
-DS3231 RTC, SSD1306 Display and 7 buttons are required for a complete device.
+For base functionality just an ESP32 is required, for full device M5StickC (PLUS) or for a custom device DS3231 RTC, SSD1306 Display and 7 buttons are required.

 ### Configure the project